Eva Longoria: Philanthropy

-Politics and activism
+Politics

 Longoria has a keen interest in immigration.
 She accompanied a border patrol in Arizona and has immersed herself in the issues to understand the Mexican and the U.S. points of view.
 She has described Arizona's SB 1070 immigration law as unconstitutional.

 In 2012, Longoria was one of seven Californians named to the post of co-chair of Barack Obama's reelection campaign.
 On September 6, she spoke at the 2012 Democratic National Convention where she endorsed President Obama's reelection.
 In May 2014, she initiated the Latino Victory Project to raise funds for candidates and efforts to get out the vote.
 An executive producer of the documentaries The Harvest and Food Chains, she is a supporter of the Coalition of Immokalee Workers.

 In 2014, Longoria endorsed Marianne Williamson for California's 33rd congressional district.
-In 2018, Longoria endorsed Beto O'Rourke for Senate against incumbent Senator Ted Cruz, as well as Collin Allred for Texas's 32nd congressional district against then-incumbent Rep. Pete Sessions.
+In 2018, Longoria endorsed Beto O'Rourke for Senate against Senator Ted Cruz, as well as Colin Allred for Texas's 32nd congressional district against then-incumbent Rep. Pete Sessions.

 Longoria spoke at the 2016 Democratic National Convention in Philadelphia on July 26, 2016.
 In August 2020, she hosted the first night of the 2020 Democratic National Convention, which was held remotely because of the COVID-19 pandemic.
+Longoria spoke at the 2024 Democratic National Convention in Chicago on August 22, 2024.

 In preparation of Georgia's runoff elections, on January 2, 2021, Longoria participated in a VoteRiders textbanking event with America Ferrera to help educate Latina voters regarding the state's voter ID laws.
+Longoria was touted by Texas Monthly as a potential top Democratic contender in the 2024 United States Senate election in Texas, citing her past refusal to rule out a run for office in the future.

+In 2023, following the October 7 attacks, Longoria condemned Hamas and expressed support for Israel.
+Amid her continued support for Israel's military actions in Gaza, she had a falling out with close friend Huda Kattan.

+Writing

+Longoria's first book, Eva's Kitchen: Cooking with Love for Family and Friends, was published in April 2011.